-Time and time again, we see WordPress users struggling with performance on their sites.
+Time and time again, we see WordPress users struggling with performance.
 In a lot of cases, it’s not hard to achieve faster speeds.
-Most of it comes down to choosing the right tech stack and following best optimization practices.
+Most of it comes down to choosing the right technology stack and following best optimization practices.
 Having been in the performance industry for years, we’ve seen what does and doesn’t work.

 Below is a performance checklist we’ve put together to save you time!
-All of the tools and services mentioned are those we stand behind 100%, and use on our own sites.
-If you have a question about performance, we are always happy to answer it, whether it has to do with our plugin or not.
-We believe that faster sites equal a better web for all.
+All of the tools and services mentioned are those we stand behind 100% and use on our sites.
+If you have a question, we’re always happy to answer it, whether it has to do with our plugin or not.
+We believe faster sites equal a better web for everyone.

 Invest in managed WordPress hosting